-Many of the GDS components used in software testing are the same as those used in box-level testing.
+Many of the GDS components used in software testing are the same as those used in boxlevel testing.
 The configuration of the GDS is controlled by the test.
 The GDS single board computer controls the dynamic behavior of the interfaces to the DUT.
 The test scripts capture information that is generated by the DUT and used to determine proper behavior of the DUT.
+The ASIST or ITOS environment glues together all the elements of testing.
+It performs tasks such as running scripts, logging information, generating reports, and running multiple scripts in an automated fashion.